n1koo/docker-gc/README.md

 - Written in Go and uses the `go-dockerclient` to talk straight to API (rather than shelling out)
 - Actually have tests
-- Supports manual cleanups in addition to continuous runs
+- Supports manual cleanups in addition to ttl runs
 - Supports reporting errors to [Bugsnag](https://bugsnag.com)
 - Supports sending metrics to [dogstatsd](http://docs.datadoghq.com/guides/dogstatsd/)